open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       int elapsedSamples = mostRecentSample - sampleOnLastRedraw;
       float elapsedTimeMs = float(elapsedSamples) / sampleRate * 1000.0f;

-      // Only count spikes when time since last count is more than bin size if (elapsedTimeMs < binSize)
+      // Only count spikes when the time since the last count is greater than the bin size if (elapsedTimeMs < binSize)
          return false;